twilio/twilio-chat-demo-android/README.md

 gradle -PACCESS_TOKEN_SERVICE_URL=http://companyfoo.com/get-token/ build
 ```

+### Build

-2. Run `gradle build` to fetch Twilio SDK files and build application.
+Run `gradle build` to fetch Twilio SDK files and build application.

+### Android Studio

-3. You can import this project into Android Studio if you so desire by selecting `Import Project (Eclipse ADT, Gradle, etc)` from the menu and then build using Studio's Build menu.
+You can import this project into Android Studio if you so desire by selecting `Import Project (Eclipse ADT, Gradle, etc)` from the menu and then build using Studio's Build menu.